Cisco Systems, Inc. – Developing Women: Cisco’s Executive Shadowing Program (Practices)Dec 20, 2012

 In association with Adobe and Bayer, Jennifer Massaro of Cisco’s San Jose Executive Shadow Program core team devised a toolkit outlining how to implement an Executive Shadowing program.
 The toolkit was created in 2012 to fulfill the requirements of a yearlong WOMEN Unlimited leadership program in which women from Cisco, Adobe, Bayer, and many other companies participated.
 The toolkit, using Cisco’s Executive Shadowing program as its foundation, covers all phases of Executive Shadowing, from building a business case to implementation, and includes training samples and other resources.

 Cisco and the WOMEN Unlimited team has generously agreed to make this toolkit available to Catalyst Supporters.
-Please contact [email protected] if you are interested.
+Please submit a request to the Catalyst Information Center if you are interested.